Choose a topology

 Consistency: The data in the replica clusters is timeline consistent, which is better than eventual consistency.

-Latency: Reads from both the primary cluster and read replicas can be fast (single digit millisecond latency) because read replicas can serve timeline consistent reads without having to go to the shard leader in the primary cluster.
+Latency: Reads from both the primary cluster and read replicas can be fast (single digit millisecond latency) because read replicas can serve timeline consistent reads without having to go to the tablet leader in the primary cluster.
 Read replicas don't handle write requests; these are redirected to the primary cluster.
 So the write latency will depend on the distance between the client and the primary cluster.

 - Fast, timeline-consistent reads from replicas